bbtools-ps/bogdan-bogdanovic-website/src/posts/projects/en/crypto.md

 ## Crypto - A collection of ciphers

-Crypto is a collection of ciphers.
-Uses MUI design system and modern JavaScript syntax.
+This project is built using a React-router (the framework version), Node.js (for generating a custom emoji cipher) and a MUI design system.